 LA&PS Research Cost Fund

-The Fall window is between Nov 1, 2019 and mid-January, 2020.
-Students may submit an application at any time during this window for research that they plan to conduct between December and April Applications will be evaluated and approved on a rolling basis.
+The Fall window for applications is open from November 1st to mid-January every year.
+Students may submit an application at any time during this window for research that they plan to conduct between December and April.
+Applications will be evaluated and approved on a rolling basis.

-The Spring window is between March 1 to mid- April_.
-Students may submit an applications at any time during this window for research that they plan to conduct between May and November.
+The Spring window for applications is open from March 1st to mid-April every year.
+Students may submit an application at any time during this window for research that they plan to conduct between May and November.
 Applications will be evaluated and approved on a rolling basis.

 Value: up to $1600; two application opportunities annually, Fall and Spring